rossumai/university/docs/learn/ai-learning/index.md

 1. Always try to annotate text for names.
 Avoid logos or visual representations of data.
 2. Handwritten data is not currently supported, even though it may be partially recognized.
+3. Watermark recognition is not currently supported.
+If your use case requires this functionality, please contact a Rossum representative for further assistance.

 ## 🏆 Priority of rules {#priority-of-rules}